3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Conclusions

 Our results suggest that condensing tracers can be depleted in the upper atmosphere of planets with H$_2$-rich atmospheres, potentially preventing these species from being detected in sub-Neptune atmospheres.
 Moist convection in the upper atmosphere could be restored by a giant storm in which deep convection mixes the troposphere, as proposed by \cite{li_moist_2015}.
-After a giant storm, the tropospheric temperature profile would reset to an adiabatic state, and radiative cooling would then restart the process of cooling the atmosphere.
-While this work has focused on water vapor in H$_2$-rich atmospheres, condensation-driven convective inhibition can occur for any condensing tracer that is heavier than the background atmosphere.
-Convectively stable layers could potentially form in magma ocean planets due to the gradient of silicates in these planets \cite{markham_convective_2022}.
+After a giant storm, the tropospheric temperature profile would reset to an adiabatic state, and radiative cooling would then restart the process of cooling the atmosphere until the next storm occurs.
+Episodic convection in H$_2$-rich atmospheres has been suggested for the solar system giant planets \citep[e.g.][]{sugiyama_intermittent_2011, sugiyama_numerical_2014, li_moist_2015, seeley_resolved_2025, clement_storms_2024} and should be followed up for sub-Neptunes atmospheres.